 We define risk as the potential cost of future workplace injuries (based on the costs of past claims) and determine value using the assessable payroll of your workforce.
 Your risk is expressed in your WCB rate, which is multiplied by every $100 of your payroll to determine your premium.

 We assess your risk and determine your rate through a mechanism we call the rate model.
 The rate model is how we make sure every employer pays their fair share of costs.
 Employers share the cost of the workers compensation system, while also paying higher or lower rates based on their own claims experience and the experience of the industry classification they share with other employers.

 Below are the factors that go into measuring risk and calculating WCB rates.

 The average assessment rate, or average rate, is what you would pay if every employer paid the same WCB rate.
 The total expected costs for the coming year (claims costs in the current year, potential future costs of current claims, and administrative costs) are divided among all covered employers in Manitoba.
 The average rate is a baseline – we use it to set rates for each classification group.

 When the total cost of injuries for all covered employers in Manitoba decreases, the average rate decreases, and this decreases the baseline rate for all employers.
 If the average rate increases, the baseline rate for all employers increases.

 Manitoba employers have maintained one of the lowest average rates in Canada at an all-time low of $0.95.

 Classification Risk and Rates

 There are approximately 175 industry classifications in Manitoba.
 When you register with the WCB, your business is assigned to an industry classification based on the overall kind of work you do.
-It is not affected by the legal structure(s) of your operations or the various occupations within your operation.

 An industry classification is made up of a group of employers who operate in a similar industry with a similar level of risk.
 Each industry classification is assigned a risk category that describes their level of risk (cost of injuries) compared to the system average.